cjdbarlow/bedside-notebook/disease/obs/pph.md

 >"An empty, intact, **contracted** uterus will not bleed unless there is coagulopathy"

 * Ensure coagulation profile has been sent
+* Replacement of platelets and clotting factors
+* Consider TXA
+Of dubious benefit in obstetric haemorrhage in the 1<sup>st</sup> world setting.

 ###Uterine Inversion
 >Haemorrhagic shock is common